Fordalex/power-in-numbers/README.md

 4. Extract zip file
 5. Import in to preferred IDE
 6. you will need to add a file call 'env.py' containing 'os.environ["pinDB"] = "withTheLinkToTheDataBase"'
+7. This command will install the dependencies for this project: pip install -r requirements.txt
-7. In the terminal write 'pyhton app.py' to run the application.
+8. In the terminal write 'pyhton app.py' to run the application.

 #### Using Git: